EsrAksoy/Image-Classifier/README.md

-# Image-Classifier
+# AI Programming with Python Project

-In this project, you'll see training an image classifier to recognize different species of flowers.
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.